 Sometimes, families need to relocate to find a fresh start.
 In fact, about 35.1 million Americans move each year, bringing their belongings, their pets, and their kids along with them.
 If you’re looking to sell your house in the process, know that the moving process may not be as quick as you think.
 In many markets right now, the average house move takes six to twelve months to sell, so it’s best to be prepared and start the process early.

 Though moving on your own or with a partner can be exhausting, moving and parenting at the same time can be downright chaotic.
 Young children especially may not adjust well to changes in their location or their routine.

 Whether you’re moving into a downsized Chicago apartment or to a huge suburban home, Moving with kids doesn’t have to be a nightmare.
 For a less stressful relocation and a quicker adjustment, try using the following moving tips:

-Moving is rarely a simple task, and setting out for a new place can be emotional even for adults.
-Use these tips to help get the move done, and to help kids cope with changes.
+Moving is rarely a simple task!
+Setting out for a new place can be emotional even for adults.
+Be sure to use these tips to help get the move done, and to help kids cope with changes.
 With patience and good planning, you can help your kids get excited about their new home.